Climate-Data-Dynamics/climate-data-dynamics.github.io/index.md

 {% capture text %}

+Our team is based in the School of Mathematics and Statistics and the Climate Change Research Centre at the University of New South Wales.

+{%
+  include button.html
+  link="team"
+  text="Meet our team"
+  icon="fa-solid fa-arrow-right"
+  flip=true
+  style="bare"
+%}

+{% endcapture %}

+{%
+  include feature.html
+  image="images/IMG_0027.jpg"
+  link="team"
+  title="Our Team"
+  text=text
+%}

+{% capture text %}

 We carry out fundamental research into the role of the ocean and water in the changing climate using cutting edge data science methods combined with process based theory and numerical modelling.

 {%